How To Afford To Go Travelling (That’s Actually Enjoyable)

 Create a budget

-Understanding what money is going in and what money is going out is a must.
+If you want to know how to afford to go travelling then understanding what money is going in and what money is going out is a must.
 Start by figuring out how much money you have available for travel and what your travel expenses might be.
 I have two spreadsheets: one for my yearly budget that includes all month by month transactions of money coming in and out of my accounts and one spreadsheet with a breakdown of costs for my ideal trips for the year (hotel prices, flight prices etc).
 It is important you approach this on both a macro and micro scale.
-This will help you set a budget and determine how much you need to save.
-Understanding your spending is the best way to learn how you can afford to go travelling.

 I automate all my payments so I’m paying myself first.
 Paying yourself first means you are focusing on you and your priorities.
 For instance, just like you have your rent/mortgage payment come out of your bank account, ensure you have your investments set up to automatically come out too.
 This means that you don’t have to worry about spending any of the money you are meant to save for trips or other important savings.